 - 1/2 teaspoon black pepper

 - 1/2 teaspoon cayenne pepper

 - 2 bay leaves

 - 1/2 cup sliced green onions

-- Add the onion, celery, bell pepper, garlic and turkey and sauté in the bacon drippings for 20 minutes, stirring often.
+Add the onion, celery, bell pepper, garlic, and turkey to the pan and sauté in the bacon drippings for 20 minutes, stirring often.

 Add the stock, 1/2 cup of the parsley, salt, pepper, marjoram, cayenne, and bay leaves and bring to a boil.

 Pour in the rice and stir to combine with the vegetables.
 Cover and bake for 45 minutes.